kiseta/python_framework_demo/README.md

-# repository for Python Training
+# Repository for Python Training